-Calling foo(a) prompts Julia to identify the concrete type of a, which we'll denote as T. If a compiled method instance for foo with an argument of type T already exists, then foo(a) is executed immediately.
-Otherwise, Julia compiles a method instance for evaluating a + 2.
-This code generation leverages type inference, wherein the compiler attempts to deduce concrete types for all involved terms.
-The resulting machine code is then stored (cached), making it readily available for subsequent calls of foo(b) when b has type T.
+When evaluating foo(a), Julia first determines the concrete type of a, which we'll denote as T. It then checks whether a compiled method instance of foo specialized for an argument of type T already exists.
+If such an instance exists, then foo(a) is executed immediately.
+Otherwise, Julia proceeds to compile one.
+This compilation step lverages type inference, wherein the compiler attempts to deduce concrete types for all terms within the function body.
+The resulting machine code is then stored, making it readily available for subsequent calls of foo(b) with b having type T.

 The key to generating fast code lies in the information available to the compiler during the compilation stage.
-This information is primarily gathered through type inference, where Julia identifies the specific type of each variable and expression involved.
+This information is primarily gathered through type inference, where the compiler identifies the specific type of each variable and expression involved.
 When the compiler can accurately predict a single concrete type for the function's output, the function call is said to be type stable.

-If the condition is satisfied, the compiler can specialize the computational approach for each operation, resulting in fast execution.
+When type stability holds, the compiler can specialize the computational approach for each operation, resulting in fast execution.
 Essentially, type stability dictates that there's sufficient information to determine a straight execution path, thus avoiding unnecessary type checks and dispatches at runtime.

 x = [1, 2, 3] # `x` has type `Vector{Int64}`

-@btime sum($x[1:2]) # type stable
+@ctime sum($x[1:2]) # type stable 12.598 ns (2 allocations: 80 bytes)

 x = [1, 2, "hello"] # `x` has type `Vector{Any}`

-@btime sum($x[1:2]) # type UNSTABLE
+@ctime sum($x[1:2]) # type UNSTABLE 23.696 ns (2 allocations: 80 bytes)

 There are several mechanisms to determine whether a function call is type stable.
 One of them is based on the @code_warntype macro, which reports all the types inferred during a function call.
 To illustrate its use, consider a function that defines y as a transformation of x, and then uses y to perform some operation.